This Chocolate Frozen Yogurt with Cherries easy to make, rich and creamy, fat free and the ideal refreshing summer dessert.

 Is frozen yogurt healthy?

 - In general, frozen yogurt has fewer calories and less saturated fat than ice cream.
-(My Fat Free Cherry Chocolate Frozen Yogurt recipe has 229 calories per serving.)
+(My Fat Free Chocolate Frozen Yogurt recipe has about 229 calories per serving.)

-Cherry Chocolate Frozen Yogurt is a lovely summer dessert – any time of the day.
+This Chocolate Frozen Yogurt with Cherries is a lovely summer dessert - any time of the day.
 I hope you enjoy making the recipe and every last bite!

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.